Class Objectives - Learn basic definitions and use of Internet Explorer.

 5. Click on the “Submit” button.
 A page opens that shows a schedule of available Internet times showing white boxes with little circles in them.

 6. Click on the little circle for the time and computer that you want for your reservation.
-If you want a whole hour, make sure you choose a white box that has a whole hour available.
-You only have to click on the first white box for the one hour time you want to select.
+If you want the full 90 minutes, you will need to make two hour long reservations.
+Click on a circle with a white box to make each reservation.

 7. Click on the “Make Reservation” button.